 We can all drink more water!
 Because we are made up of about 60% water, we need to maintain a good level of hydration.
 Water helps are our everyday functions: digestion, blood circulation, absorption of nutrients, and maintaining body temperature.
 Water helps our muscles maintain optimal performance.
 When muscle cells are dehydrated, they shrivel up and we experience muscle fatigue.
 Hydration is important before, during and after exercise to help maintain performance and aid in recovery.
 Water helps digestion by keeping things flowing smoothly, helping to prevent constipation.
 It also helps the kidneys in excreting toxins.
 If your urine is darker in color, you know you are not drinking enough water.
 It should be clear and light in color.

-From a weight-loss perspective, eliminating calorie containing beverages will make a huge difference in reducing your body composition.
+From a weight-loss perspective, eliminating calorie-containing beverages will make a huge difference in reducing your body composition.
 Eliminate those extra calories!
 They are a waste.
-When you want to drink something other than water, try tea.
+When you want to drink something other than water, try drinking some tea.
 Green tea has been shown to aid in weight loss; teas also contain antioxidants and phytochemicals which can improve your health.

 - EAT LEAN PROTEIN EVERY MEAL